Water/Wastewater Experience Leads Project Executive Home

 | Sundt People, Workforce Development

 After building his career by delivering industrial projects across Arizona, Texas and Colorado, Paul Laufer found his way back home to the Pacific Northwest.
-Shortly after Sundt was awarded a Sherwood water treatment plant — a significant investment in seismically-resilient water supply infrastructure — Laufer was brought on board as project executive.
 In this Q&A, he draws from his extensive résumé of water and wastewater plants to talk about the evolution of the water/wastewater market and how the Northwest is building critical infrastructure to support future generations.

 How did you find your way to Sundt, and what drew you to the company?